Raman district: History

 The name Raman is a Thai corruption of Reman (Jawi: رمان), its original Malay name.
 Mueang Raman was one of seven kingdoms, into which the Sultanate of Patani was split at the beginning of the 19th century to reduce the power of the Sultan of Patani after a series of rebellions against the Siamese rule.
-Tuan Mansor was appointed the first ruler and resided in Kota Baru.
+Tuan Mansor was appointed the first ruler and resided in Kotabaru.

-In 1917 the district was renamed from Raman to Kota Baru, the seat of administration.
+In 1917 the district was renamed from Raman to Kotabaru, the seat of administration.
 In 1938 it was given back its historic name.

-Seven sub-districts are scheduled to be split off to form the new district Kota Baru in 2015.
+Seven sub-districts are scheduled to be split off to form the new district Kotabaru in 2015.

 Geography

 Neighboring districts are (from the north clockwise): Yarang, Thung Yang Daeng, and Kapho of Pattani province; Bacho and Rueso of Narathiwat province; and Bannang Sata, Krong Pinang, and Mueang Yala of Yala Province.

 Administration

 Central administration

 Raman is divided into 16 sub-districts (tambons), which are further subdivided into 90 administrative villages (mubans).